 The model forcing is based on interpolated observations from weather stations.
-The location of these stations generally follows WMO recommendations (see e.g. Ehinger, 1993), and as a result there is a lack of meteorological observations in,

-- 5 near, or above forests (Frenne and Verheyen, 2016), or in urban areas.
-Large forest or urban areas, however, are known to impact their own weather for instance due to enhanced temperature (the well-known urban-heat island effect), cloud formation (as has been observed over the larger French forest regions of Landes and Sologne and cities of Paris and London, see Teuling et al., 2017; Theeuwes et al., 2019), or rainfall (as has been shown by modeling experiments for the Dutch Veluwe forest region, see ter Maat et al., 2013).
-Such local land cover impacts on climate are unlikely to be represented correctly in the forcing dataset - 10 used in this study which is based on interpolation of weather station data.
+The location of these stations generally follows WMO recommendations, and as a result there is a lack of meteorological observations in or above forests (Frenne and Verheyen, 2016), or in urban areas.
+Large forest or urban areas, however, are known to impact their own weather for instance due to enhanced temperature (the well-known urban-heat island effect), cloud formation (as has been observed over the larger French forest regions of Landes and Sologne, see Teuling et al., 2017), or rainfall (as has been shown by modeling experiments for the Dutch Veluwe forest region, see ter Maat et al., 2013).
+Such local land cover impacts on climate are unlikely to be represented correctly in the forcing dataset used in this study which is based on interpolation of weather station data.
 Also the quality of the data underlying the E-OBS and HILDA datasets used in this study might differ between countries.
 As a result, the datasets might induce "jumps" near to borders as can be seen in some of the maps.
-These inconsistencies will likely be fixed in future releases of the datasets, and do not impact the overall conclusions of this study. - The model forcing of potential evapotranspiration is determined using the Penman-Moneith parameterization (Harris et al., 2014), which accounts for temperature, radiation, humidity, and wind speeds effects on evapotranspiration.
-The benefit of this approach is that it is the most physical model for potential evapotranspiration, but the larger number of variables involved also increases the risk of spurious trends.
-Routine observations of net radiation, needed to force more complex parameterizations such as the Penman-Monteith equation, are only available for the most recent decades from either stations or satellite.
-Often, they are calculated from other (uncertain) input data.
-This raises the question whether decadal trends in radiation (i.e., global - 20 dimming and brightening, see Wild, 2016), are correctly represented in long-term PET datasets based on Penman-Monteith.
-Potentially, trends in PET might be underestimated.
-A major disadvantage of simpler temperature-based methods is that, while they correctly follow the intra-annual variations in energy, they might be too sensitive to interannual and decadal variations in temperature that are independent of radiation trends (Sheffield et al., 2012).
-The different between temperature-based and more physical representations will be minimal in particular in drier (semi-arid) regions with seasonal water limitation due to the - 25 reduced sensitivity of ET to PET (van der Schrier et al., 2011).
-It has also been reported that temperature-based methods such as Thornthwaite do not always give the strongest increase in PET in a warming climate when compared to other more physicallybased methods (Prudhomme and Williamson, 2013), suggesting that PET-induced changes in water balance partitioning should be interpreted with care.
+These inconsistencies will likely be fixed in future releases of the datasets, and do not impact the overall conclusions of this study.

+The model forcing of potential evapotranspiration is determined by a simple temperature-based parameterization, namely the Thornthwaith method.
+The benefit of this approach is that simulations can be done in a consistent and robust manner for a longer historical period.
+Routine observations of global radiation, needed to force more complex parameterizations such as the Penman-Monteith equation, are only available for the most recent decades from either stations or satellite.
+A major disadvantage of the temperature-based methods is that, while they correctly follow the intra-annual variations in energy, they might be too sensitive to interannual and decadal variations in temperature that are independent of radiation trends (Sheffield et al., 2012).
+In spite of the possible overestimation of the temperature effect on PET trends, we believe the impact on our main results to be minimal in particular in (semi-arid) regions with seasonal water limitation due to the reduced sensitivity of ET to PET (van der Schrier et al., 2011).
+This is partly since the temperature trends in Europe have been impacted by decadal trends in radiation (i.e., global dimming and brightening, see Wild, 2016), and also because even with the possible overestimation the trends in ET and Q are still dominated by changes in land use and precipitation.
+It has also been reported that Thornthwaite does not always gives the strongest increase in PET values in a warming climate when compared to other more physically-based methods such as Penman-Monteith (Prudhomme and Williamson, 2013).